stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 **Verify Restored Data :**

-We will create a new pod with the restored PVC to verify whether the backed up data has been restored.
+We are going to create a new pod with the restored PVC to verify whether the backed up data has been restored.

 Below, the YAML for the Pod we are going to create.